mohammadfaizan47/mohammadfaizan47/README.md

 - Currently in learning phase of Data Engineering
 - Here I put all my personal learnings so anyone can learn the tools from a beginner's perspective.
 - I have build pipelines like ETL,ELT, Streaming, Batch-time, Scheduled-time and on Medallion Architecture also.
+- Worked on upto 6 Million+ records for Data Pipeline.
 - Cloud Integration on Projects also done.

 ## 🛠 Tech Stack